Navigating the Arraignment in Utah

 attorney meeting with client at desk

-Misdemeanor Arraignment Hearings in Utah
+Misdemeanor Arraignment Hearings

 For most misdemeanor criminal charges, the arraignment hearing is the first time you will appear in court for the case.
 Whether you have already hired an attorney to represent you or you are instead going to court on your own, the purposes of the arraignment hearing are the same.
-But the process of navigating the arraignment on your own is very different than it will be if you have an attorney there for you.
+But the process of navigating the arraignment on your own is very different than it will be if you have a good attorney there for you.

 Three key takeaways that will apply to almost every arraignment hearing: